kamikaazeyy/kamikaazeyy/Readme.md

 ## 🙋‍♂️ About Me
 - 📃 To get to my **[resume](https://docs.google.com/document/d/1liyu8rcximMB1_vCwoAZwbR4jWswIrFffxzdYOjDZ-o/edit?usp=sharing)**

-- 🔭 I’m currently a student who is trying to explore various technologies👨‍💻
+- 🔭 I’m a working professional who is exploring new technologies to increase my skillset👨‍💻

 - 🌱 I’m currently learning **Data Structures and Algorithms.**